Vietnam Veterans Memorial (New Mexico)

 Vietnam Veterans Memorial is a national memorial established in honor of Vietnam War veterans, near United States Highway 64 in Angel Fire, New Mexico.
 Until 2017, it was a New Mexico state park, and it is now under the Department of Veteran Services.

-As the "Disabled American Veterans Vietnam Veterans National Memorial" it was recognized by the United States Congress as a "memorial of national significance" in 1987.

 The Chapel was dedicated May 22, 1971.
+"The Chapel was the first major memorial created to honor the veterans of the Vietnam War."
+As the "Disabled American Veterans Vietnam Veterans National Memorial", it was recognized by the United States Congress as a "memorial of national significance" in 1987.